japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 `LogicalPlan` can be <<resolved, resolved>>.

-In order to get the <<spark-sql-QueryExecution.adoc#logical, logical plan>> of a structured query you should use the <<spark-sql-Dataset.adoc#queryExecution, QueryExecution>>.
+In order to get the <<spark-sql-QueryExecution.md#logical, logical plan>> of a structured query you should use the <<spark-sql-Dataset.md#queryExecution, QueryExecution>>.

 [source, scala]
 ----